ohmcodes/Install-Postgres-in-Ubuntu-16/README.md

     sudo apt-get install postgresql postgresql-contrib

 As the default configuration of Postgres is, a user called postgres is made on and the user postgres has full superadmin access to entire PostgreSQL instance running on your OS

     sudo -u postgres psql

+The above command gets you the psql command line interface in full admin mode.

 # Creating User
     sudo -u postgres createuser <username>